bruceravel/demeter/documentation/Athena/process/mee.rst

        :list: bullet

-Using the parameter shown inthe screen shot above, the removal is performed and shown as the red line in the figures.
+Using the parameter shown in the screen shot above, the removal is performed and shown as the red line in the figures.
 The shift was first guessed as the separation between the white line in the XANES data and the prominant feature at 5.7 |AA|\ :sup:`-1`.
 That came out to